hyperskill/android-projects-template/README.md

 # project-android-template

-This project is a template for any hyperskill android project you want to create.
+This project is a template for xml based hyperskill android projects.

 ## Getting Started